Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Proof of theorems and construction

-First, select a statistical attribute, such as mean, variance, or higher-order moment.
+First, one selects a statistical attribute, such as mean, variance, or higher-order moment.
 For simplicity of exposition, we describe the procedure for the mean.
-Use the two-step algorithm of \cite{RossCPM} to determine a set of change points $S=\{c_1,...,c_m\}$ with respect to changes in the mean.
+We use the two-step algorithm of \cite{RossCPM} to determine a set of change points $S=\{c_1,...,c_m\}$ with respect to changes in the mean.
 This is an inductive deterministic procedure that uses iterated hypothesis testing.
 At each step, the null hypothesis of no change point existing is tested, and subject to preset parameters, the null hypothesis may be ruled invalid; this determines a change point.
-In addition, set $c_0=0, c_{m+1}=H$.
-Properly interpreted, this gives a function Different parameters yield different algorithms and hence different such functions.
+In addition, we set $c_0=0, c_{m+1}=H$.
+Properly interpreted, this gives a function

+Different parameters yield different algorithms and hence different such functions.
 This procedure has algorithmically determined that $(X_t)$ has a constant mean over each interval $[c_{i},c_{i+1}],i=0,...,m$.
-By simply averaging $(X_t)$ over these intervals, compute and record the empirically observed means $\mu_i$.
-Now define a function as a weighted indicator function.
+By using the change point algorithm or simply averaging $(X_t)$ over these intervals, we compute and record the empirically observed means $\mu_i$.
+Now we define a function

+as a weighted indicator function.
 This is a piecewise constant function that codifies the change points of the time series and its changing means.
 That is,

 Let $\mathcal{F}(X_t):=[f] \in L^p([0,H])$ be the image of $f$ under the almost everywhere equivalence relation.
 This step means that the values of $f$ at the change points $c_i$ do not matter, for a finite set of points is measure zero.
 Let $V$ be the subspace of $L^p([0,H])$ consisting of (the images of) piecewise constant functions.
-Properly interpreted, our procedure is the function This defines an equivalence relation $\sim$ on $ \mathfrak{X} $ and an embedding
+Properly interpreted, our procedure is the function